processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

     $ git push
     ```

-5. Commit to your repository at your github account and create a new [Pull Request](https://github.com/processing/p5.js-website/wiki/Pull-requests).
+7. Commit to your repository at your github account and create a new [Pull Request](https://github.com/processing/p5.js-website/wiki/Pull-requests).
 Click the *Pull Reques* tab on your fork page and then click the green button *New Pull Request*.
 ![processing/p5.js-website repository menu.
 "Pull requests" tab is opened and a green button with the text "New pull request" is displayed a the right bottom of the menu.](https://raw.githubusercontent.com/processing/p5.js-website/master/contributor_docs/assets/pull_request.png)

+8. Push your changes by typing `git push --set-upstream origin your-branch`

 ## File Structure
 Under this repo there are two directories in which we have to focus: